BEGIN:VCALENDAR

 SUMMARY:National Cherry Blossom Festival 2027 -- Washington\, DC

-DESCRIPTION:Every spring\, for a period of four to seven unpredictable days\, the Tidal Basin in Washington DC becomes the most photographed place in America.
-The National Cherry Blossom Festival -- running March 20 through April 11\, 2027 -- celebrates the bloom of roughly 3\,000 cherry trees gifted to the United States by Japan in 1912.
-In the 115 years since\, those trees and their descendants have transformed a stretch of the National Mall into one of the most achingly beautiful seasonal events in American public life.
-The bloom does not wait for a schedule.
-That is precisely what makes it worth chasing.\n\nThe experience is organized around the Tidal Basin\, a man-made reservoir framed by the Jefferson Memorial to the south and the Martin Luther King Jr. Memorial to the northeast.
-When the trees hit peak bloom -- typically in the last week of March or first week of April\, depending on the year's temperatures -- the Tidal Basin becomes a pink-and-white canopy suspended over the water.
-Walking the two-mile loop at dawn\, when the light is soft and the crowds are thin\, is a genuinely transcendent experience.
-The Kite Festival on the National Mall\, the Lantern Lighting Ceremony in East Potomac Park\, and the parade through downtown DC fill the surrounding weeks with organized events -- but the trees themselves are the destination.\n\nIs the Cherry Blossom Festival worth visiting?
-Yes\, with one essential caveat: peak bloom is not on the calendar.
-The National Park Service issues rolling bloom forecasts beginning in late winter\, with updated predictions as temperatures develop.
-Peak bloom lasts only four to seven days -- visitors who book around the festival dates without tracking the forecast frequently arrive early or late and miss it entirely.
+DESCRIPTION:For four to seven days you can never quite predict\, a stretch of the National Mall becomes the most photographed place in America - and the bloom refuses to wait for anyone's schedule\, which is exactly what makes it worth chasing.
+When the roughly 3\,000 cherry trees Japan gave the United States in 1912 hit peak bloom over the Tidal Basin\, the water disappears under a pink-and-white canopy\, and walking the two-mile loop at dawn\, before the crowds\, is genuinely transcendent.\n\nThe festival organizes itself around the Tidal Basin\, the man-made reservoir framed by the Jefferson Memorial to the south and the Martin Luther King Jr. Memorial to the northeast.
+Peak bloom typically arrives in the last week of March or first week of April\, depending on the year's temperatures.
+The Kite Festival on the National Mall\, the Lantern Lighting Ceremony in East Potomac Park\, and the parade through downtown DC fill the surrounding weeks - but the trees themselves are the destination.\n\nHere is the essential caveat: peak bloom is not on the calendar.
+The National Park Service issues rolling bloom forecasts starting in late winter\, updated as temperatures develop\, and peak lasts only four to seven days.
+Visitors who book around the festival dates without tracking the forecast frequently arrive early or late and miss it entirely.
 The safest strategy is to build flexibility across a 10-day window centered on the last week of March.\n\nCrowds near the Tidal Basin during peak bloom are intense on weekends.
-The best approach: arrive before 7am on a weekday\, or go to the Kenwood neighborhood in Bethesda\, Maryland -- a residential area with hundreds of cherry trees and a fraction of the Washington traffic.
-The National Arboretum in northeast DC is another low-crowd option with exceptional bloom density.\n\nThe National Cherry Blossom Festival is on Falkor's Nation's Best list because Japan's 1912 gift of 3\,000 trees has become one of the most emotionally legible events in American culture -- a reminder\, on the same timetable every year\, that beauty is worth planning around.
+Arrive before 7am on a weekday\, or head to the Kenwood neighborhood in Bethesda\, Maryland - a residential area with hundreds of cherry trees and a fraction of the Washington traffic.
+The National Arboretum in northeast DC is another low-crowd option with exceptional bloom density.\n\nJapan's 1912 gift has become one of the most emotionally legible events in American culture - a reminder\, on the same timetable every year\, that beauty is worth planning around.
 The trees do not last.
 That is the point.
+The National Cherry Blossom Festival runs March 20 through April 11\, 2027\, in Washington\, DC.

 LOCATION:Tidal Basin\, 900 Ohio Dr SW\, Washington\, DC 20024